 Many people who retire without savings have only Social Security to rely on.
 However, Social Security was designed to be a financial supplement, not a primary lifeline.

-According to the Huffington Post, in January 2015 the average Social Security payment was $1,328 per month, amounting to $15,936 per year.
-Meanwhile, the poverty line for a one-person household was $11,770.
-Retirees who have no income other than Social Security are extremely vulnerable – and a lot of people appear to be headed toward this risky lifestyle.
-A Federal Reserve survey found that 31% of non-retired people have no retirement savings and no pension.
+According to AARP, the average Social Security income came in at $1,543 per month, which works out to just $18,516 per year.
+Meanwhile, the poverty line for a one-person household sits at about $12,880.
+Retirees who have no income other than Social Security are extremely vulnerable — and a lot of people appear to be headed toward this risky lifestyle.

-According to the EBRI, the main reason people don’t save is because of day-to-day expenses and the cost of living.
+According to the Employee Benefit Research Institute (EBRI), the main reason people don’t save is because of day-to-day expenses and the cost of living.
 When you’re barely scraping by today, it’s definitely hard to focus on building financial security for tomorrow.

 2. Not Saving Enough

-Many folks have some savings, but hardly enough to say they’re on the path to success.
-According to the EBRI, 28% of the people in the 2015 Retirement Confidence Survey have less than $1,000 in savings.
+Many folks have some savings but hardly enough to say they’re on the path to success.
+According to the 2020 EBRI Consumer Retirement Confidence Survey, 40% of people who have calculated how much money they will need to retire say they will need $1 million or more.

 3. Saving Without a Plan

 The problem is that a lot of folks have no idea how much they’ll actually need.
-The U.S. Department of Labor says less than half of Americans have calculated what their retirement will cost.
+According to EBRI, less than half of Americans have calculated what their retirement will cost.
 To reduce the risk of financial hardship during your retirement, developing a comprehensive vision of your retired life is essential:

 - Average Family Lifespan.
 Considering the longevity of your relatives helps you gauge the potential length of your retirement.

 - Preferred Retirement Age.
-Retirement age also helps determine the length of your retirement, how aggressive your financial plans should be, and by what point you need to develop a retirement nest egg.
+Your target retirement age also helps determine the length of your retirement, how aggressive your financial plans should be, and by what point you need to develop a retirement nest egg.

 - Location.
 Your city, county, or town greatly affects your costs of living.
 Beyond expenses such as medical care and housing, consider the effect state and local sales tax have on your expenses.

 - Living Arrangements.
 Will you still have a mortgage?
-Will others live in your household, such as your children, to share expenses?
-Or do you expect to stay in an assisted living community?
+Will others, such as your children, live in your household to share expenses?
+Or do you expect to live in an independent senior living community?
 You need an idea of your living arrangements to work out your living costs.

 - Hobbies and Lifestyle.
 How do you plan to spend your days?
 Do you want to travel?
 Will you and your spouse have vehicles?
 If so, how many times do you expect to buy new cars during retirement?
 Do you plan to work during retirement?
 Consider realistically how long you’ll be capable of working if you don’t plan to completely retire from the workforce.